 Saatva Classic mattress review: Performance

-To simulate motion isolation outside of actually testing it with two people on the mattress, during testing we dropped a 10lb weight from a distance of four inches, then from eight inches on one side of the bed where a person would lie, and on the other side of the bed we set an empty wine glass where another person would lie – about 10-12" apart.
+To simulate motion isolation outside of actually testing it with two people on the mattress, I dropped a 10lb weight from a distance of four inches, then from eight inches on one side of the bed where a person would lie, and on the other side of the bed I set an empty wine glass where another person would lie – about 10-12" apart.
 During both drop tests the wine glass barely moved and never tipped over on the Firm Saatva Classic.
 This backed-up my real-life experience.

-For full transparency, we used cooling jersey fabric sheets beneath a percale cotton duvet and a down comforter.
+During my review, I used cooling jersey fabric sheets beneath a percale cotton duvet and a down comforter.
 Since bedding can make a difference in whether a mattress feels warm or cool, you may want to experiment with different sheets and comforters until you find the most cooling type for you.

 The Classic wraps all Saatva’s layers in a heavy-duty foam encasement, with high-density foam rails used around the mattress to create a stable edge.
 This increases your sleeping space as well as making it easier to get out of bed.

 - Edge support score: 5 out of 5

 - Free white glove delivery to bedroom, option free old mattress delivery